sebmillet/RF433recv/README.md

 2. Radio Frequence 433Mhz RECEIVER like MX-RM-5V.

-RF433 RECEIVER data pin must be plugged on a board' digital PIN that can trigger interrupts, that is, D2 or D3.
+RF433 RECEIVER data pin must be plugged on a board' digital PIN that can trigger interrupts.

+  - On an UNO or NANO, this means D2 or D3.

+  - Other boards will have different constraints.
+For example on ESP32, all GPIO pins can be configured as interrupts.

 Usage